quicwg/multipath/draft-ietf-quic-multipath.md

 for example the PTO timeout: if a PATH_ACK is not received after more than 350ms, either the data packet or its PATH_ACK were probably lost.

-The simplest implementation is to use the sum of the two one-way delays to compute smoothed_rtt and rttvar per
+The simplest implementation is to use the the delays measured when receiving new packet acknowledgements to compute smoothed_rtt and rttvar per
 {{Section 5.3 of QUIC-RECOVERY}} regardless of the path through which PATH_ACK frames are received.
 This approach will provide good results